British space programme: Blue Origin

+4 June 2022, on its fifth flight, Blue Origin NS-21, Hamish Harding became the eighth British astronaut (reaching an apogee of 107 km) to reach space.
+On 4 August 2022, on its sixth flight, Blue Origin NS-22, Vanessa O'Brien became the ninth British astronaut and second female British astronaut (reaching an apogee of 107 km) to reach space, while conducting an overview study on the human brain.

 British contribution to other space programmes

 Communication and tracking of rockets and satellites in orbit is achieved using stations such as Jodrell Bank.
 During the Space Race, Jodrell Bank and other stations were used to track several satellites and probes including Sputnik and Pioneer 5.

 As well as providing tracking facilities for other nations, scientists from the United Kingdom have participated in other nation's space programmes, notably contributing to the development of NASA's early space programmes, and co-operation with Australian launches.

 The Royal Aircraft Establishment at Farnborough, invented carbon fibre composite material.
 The Saunders-Roe SR.53 Rocket/jet plane in 1957 used the newly invented silver peroxide catalyst rocket engine.

 The concept of the communications satellite was by Arthur C. Clarke.

 British astronauts

 Because the British government has never developed a crewed spaceflight programme and initially did not contribute funding to the crewed space flight part of ESA's activities, the first six British astronauts launched with either the American or Soviet/Russian space programmes.
 Despite this, on 9 October 2008, British Science and Innovation Minister Lord Drayson spoke favourably of the idea of a British astronaut.
 Army Air Corps test pilot Tim Peake became a member of the European Astronaut Corps in 2009, and then in 2015 the first astronaut funded by the British government when he reached the International Space Station aboard a Soyuz rocket launched from Baikonur in Kazakhstan.

-To date, six UK-born British citizens and one non-UK-born British citizen have flown in space:
+To date, seven UK-born British citizens and two non-UK-born British citizen have flown in space: